jsaintrocc/myblvmgncube/manual/guide/21-wire-electric-panel.md

 | JST-XH Crimper |    1     | I've had great success with the IWISS IWS-2820 | [Amazon](https://www.amazon.com/IWISS-Crimping-AWG28-20-Terminals-Connectors/dp/B078WNZ9FW/ref=sr_1_5?dchild=1&keywords=iws-2820&qid=1628984315&sr=8-5&th=1) |

 ### Prep
-1. Assemble the Slotted Wire Ducts
+1. Assemble the slotted wire ducts.
-   1. Sides should click onto pegs on bottom.
+   1. The Sides should click onto pegs on the bottom.
    2. Heat the nail head, using the candle, and heat weld all the pegs.
    3. I used a twisting motion so the nail wouldn't stick.

       ![](img/21-makeDucts.jpeg)\
       *fig 21.1*

-2. Add JST-XH connectors to all sensors/probes/switches/mosfets/steppers
+2. Add JST-XH connectors to the sensors/probes/switches/steppers/MOSFET
    1. For the BLTouch you need a female 3 pin connector for the servo control (Brown=GND, Red=+5V, Orange=Signal) and a female 2 pin connector for the switch (Black=GND, White=Z-min).
       ![](img/21-BLTouchConnectors.jpeg)\
       *fig 21.2*